preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 .. image:: community-settings2-v7.png

-+ **App Administrators**: The active administrator (you) is automatically added as App Administrator.
++ **App Administrators**: The active administrator (you) is automatically added as app administrator.
 Add or delete administrators as needed.
 There must always be at least one.

-5. The Properties step may be very different in different templates, or maybe not be needed at all.
+5. The Properties step may be different in different templates, or maybe not be needed at all.
 Here's an example.
 Note that a star indicates if that the property is mandatory.

 .. image:: community-settings-property-v7.png

 When you click NEXT, a summary is shown, where you can click the pen the edit any of the steps.

-6. Click CREATE to create the Teamwork or SEND FOR APPROVAL, depending on how the template has been set up.
+6. Click CREATE to create the community or SEND FOR APPROVAL, depending on how the template has been set up.

 .. image:: community-create-v7.png

 Edit App Route
 ****************
-If it should be needed to edit the App Route, Select "Alias" in the dot menu for the community and the following is shown:
+If it should be needed to edit the app route, Select "Alias" in the dot menu for the community and the following is shown:

 .. image:: app-route-community-v7.png